What is the Pittsburgh 2030 District?

 How do I join the Pittsburgh 2030 District?

-Prospective Partners can take the first step to joining the 2030 District by signing a commitment pledge.
+Prospective Partners and District Affiliates can take the first step to joining the 2030 District by signing a commitment pledge.
 Join us to demonstrate to the world why Pittsburgh is and continues to be the most livable city.
 Contact Us for more information.

 What happens after I pledge my building(s) to the challenge?

 When you commit your building(s), you are pledging to work towards the 2030 District performance targets.
 The program is non-prescriptive; Property Partners implement the solutions that work for their facilities.
-You will receive invitations to monthly partner meetings which showcase projects performed by other participants as well as local and regional information relevant to your work.
+You will receive invitations to different educational events which showcase projects performed by other participants as well as local and regional information relevant to your work.
 GBA staff offer an annual one-on-one meeting to review your individual performance and they can connect you to information, resources, and financing; suggest projects; and introduce you others who have done similar work.

 What if I don’t reach the goals by 2030?